Skip to main content

 A: No, except for some unique circumstances.

-A: No CE is required to renew the CNA certificate.
+A: Continuing Education is not required to renew the CNA certificate.

-The CNA must work under the direction of a nurse who works for the same employer as the CNA.
+A: It depends.
+The CNA must perform CNA authorized duties for pay with supervision by an RN or LPN who works for the same employer as the CNA.
 That nurse must be seeing the clients to assess their needs and contributing to the care plan that guides the CNA's work.
 If there is no nurse employed by the facility, the CNA would not be able to count hours worked there for renewal.

 A: No. This is not a part of the CNA's authorized duties.